peteroskovich/BattleshipConsoleGame/README.md

 # BattleshipConsoleGame

-This is a console Battleship game, written in Java using only simple arrays.
+This is a console Battleship game, written in Java using only simple arrays and can be played on console.

 ## Installation